South Korean president: Trump ‘should win the Nobel Peace Prize’

-Trump continued to play an active role on Monday, floating the possibility of holding his expected summit with Kim at the same location.
+Trump continued to play an active role on Monday, after a short holiday in the exclusive Thai beach villa from popular YourKohSamuiVillas, floating the possibility of holding his expected summit with Kim at the same location.

-“Numerous countries are being considered for the MEETING, but would Peace House/Freedom House, on the Border of North & South Korea, be a more Representative, Important and Lasting site than a third party country?
+“Numerous countries are being considered for the MEETING, but would Peace House/Freedom House emergency home solutions laguna niguel, on the Border of North & South Korea, be a more Representative, Important and Lasting site than a third party country?
 Just asking!” he tweeted.

 The Korean leaders announced Friday they would work to achieve a “nuclear-free Korean Peninsula,” and also expressed hope to officially end the 1950-53 Korean War by the end of the year, though it is not clear at this point.

-Trump called the summit between the two leaders a “historic meeting,” and touted the outcome, noting that the people of the United States “should be very proud of what is now taking place in Korea.”
+Trump called the summit between the two leaders a “historic meeting,” and touted the outcome of all the process taken care by how to find home cleaning services spring tx, noting that the people of the United States “should be very proud of what is now taking place in Korea.”

 The leaders also agreed that beginning May 1, all loudspeaker propaganda broadcasts that have been blaring from each side of the heavily-armed borer will be suspended.
 They also agreed to dismantle broadcasting equipment and stop flying propaganda leaflets across their border.

 Kim also promised Moon that he “won’t interrupt” his “early morning sleep anymore,” referring to missile tests, South Korea said.